Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 })

-The serving code is intentionally boring — it’s a thin wrapper around the serialised pipeline.
-The preprocessing (scaling) happens inside the pipeline, the prediction happens inside the model, and the endpoint just handles HTTP plumbing.
+The serving code is deliberately minimal: a thin wrapper around the serialised pipeline.
+The preprocessing (scaling) happens inside the pipeline, the prediction happens inside the model, and the endpoint handles only HTTP plumbing.
 This is by design: the less logic in the serving layer, the less opportunity for train/serve skew.

 Deploying a new model version to production is a risky operation.
 Unlike deploying a new version of a web service — where bugs typically manifest as errors or crashes — a bad model manifests as *wrong answers that look correct*.
 The predictions still arrive, the HTTP status is still 200, and the system appears healthy.
 The damage shows up later, in degraded business metrics.